Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Asymptotic analysis

 \section{Asymptotic analysis}

-\subsection{Proof of proposition~\ref{thm:sine_asymp}}
+\subsection{Proof of Proposition~\ref{thm:sine_asymp}}

-The goal is to deduce the asymptotics of proposition~\ref{thm:sine_asymp} from theorem~\ref{thm:Deift} by performing the asymptotics of the solution of the Riemann-Hilbert problem \eqref{RHP_0}.
+The goal is to deduce the asymptotics of Proposition~\ref{thm:sine_asymp} from Theorem~\ref{thm:Deift} by performing the asymptotics of the solution to the Riemann-Hilbert problem \eqref{RHP_0}.
 Recall that for the sine process, we have

-so that we look for the asymptotics of the solution of the problem: \begin{itemize} \item $m(z) $ is analytic on $\mathbb{C}\backslash\R$. \item $m(z)$ satisfies the jump condition:
+so that we look for the asymptotics of the solution to the problem: \begin{itemize} \item $m(z) $ is analytic on $\mathbb{C}\backslash\R$. \item $m(z)$ satisfies the jump condition:

 \item $m(z) \to \Id$ as $z \to \infty$ in $\mathbb{C}\backslash\R$. \end{itemize}